theuncivilizedarchive/global-animal-adoptions/README.md

-# 🌍 Global Animal Adoptions Bot
+# 🌍 Global Animal Adoptions

 An automated bot that collects **animal adoption listings from around the world** and publishes them to a Telegram channel in **multiple languages**.